eradiate/eradiate/docs/rst/developer_guide/benchmark.rst

 ``--archive-dir=<dir>`` argument.
 The path should point to the root of the database, where the ``asv.conf.json`` file exists.

+..
+NM - 25/09/24: Disable ASV git cloning features broken by the migration to pixi.
-ASV also offers the possibility to run benchmarks on previous commits and branches.
-It will clone and build the project in a new environment and run the benchmarks on those.
-To use this, specify the ``--git-ref=<range>`` as a range, e.g. ``main^!`` for the last commit of the ``main`` branch:
+..
+ASV also offers the possibility to run benchmarks on previous commits
+.. and branches.
+It will clone and build the project in a new environment
+.. and run the benchmarks on those.
+To use this, specify the ``--git-ref=<range>``
+.. as a range, e.g. ``main^!`` for the last commit of the ``main`` branch:

 .. code:: bash